-[Dr. Shrimati Seeta Parmanand.] to come to the aid oi the Institute and ask the Hospital to vacate the staff quarters.
-When this question was raised on the floor of the House two years ago, on a similar motion, the Minister was pleased to say that though the quarters were not required then, money belonging to the Institute was spent over the construction of these quarters, yet Government were not losing anything because they were getting rent.
+[Dr. Shrimati Seeta Parmanand.] to come to the aid of the Institute ask the Hospital to vacate staff When quarters. the this question was raised on the floor the House two years ago, on a similar motion, the Minister was pleased to say that though the quarters not required then, money belonging to the Institute was spent over construction of these quarters, Government were not losing anything because they were getting rent.
 There are two ways of looking at the usefulness of a thing.
-Getting rent is not the only thing; the main thing is to see that the thing is used for the purpose for which it was built.
-From that point of view, I would request the Minister to see that the staff quarters are handed over to the Institute by the Hospital.
+Getting rent not the only thing; the main thing is to see that the thing is used for the purpose for which it was built.
+From that point of view, I would request to see that the Minister the staff quarters are handed over to the Institute by the Hospital.